ExcavatorZ/tonipal-bingo/README.md

 ## Description

-Bingo board of items frequently bought.
+Bingo board of items frequently bought by [Tonipal](https://github.com/tonipal).
 Every item is randomly assigned a position in the board.
 Items can be clicked to check or uncheck whether or not the item has been bought.
 Items can be saved with the submit button.
 The amount of times and item has been bought can be seen in the leaderboards.
 You also have an option